dgaydukov/raw-java-network/README.md

 TCP using these 2 number to understand if some packets are lost
 4. When somebody decides to close connection he sends `FIN`
 ![wireshark TCP close](/data/wireshark-tcp-close-connection.png)

+##### Java WebSocket
+* websocket is application level protocol (similar to HTTP) that runs on top of TCP
+* it has its own protocol rules (just like HTTP) like handshake
+* it's designed to run in the browser, so browser can connect to your application and they can communicate with each other
+* java doesn't have default implementation, but there are many third-party libraries Don't confuse it with plain socket which is java native implementation of TCP protocol.
+It's versatile and can be used anywhere.

+##### Java HTTP
+* HTTP is application-level protocol that runs on top of TCP
+* it's connection-less protocol, where client connect to server, get response and connection is closed
+* you can implement basic HTTP protocol on top of Java sockets

 ### Wireshark
 For better understanding of network communication you can use [wireshark](https://www.wireshark.org) app for traffic analysis.
 With this utility you can view network packages and analyze their data.